 Home Care Packages

-- Gauze: 2 inch gauze squares wrapped around a finger may be a more acceptable approach for wiping plaque from a cat’s teeth on a daily basis
+- Wrapping a 2 inch gauze square around a finger may be a more acceptable approach for wiping plaque from a cat’s teeth on a daily basis.

 Oral Healthcare in Clinic